vmarchaud/jsdoc-http-plugin/README.md

 ```

 The above would add a table under the route description that lists all the header parameters.
-You can use the `@header` tag as many times as you have parameters in your request header you whish to document.
+You can use the `@header` tag as many times as you have parameters in your request header you wish to document.

 ## @body